 It is believed that between 70 and 90 percent of the Arabian Peninsula is under threat of desertification.
-This desertification is leading to greater levels of erosion in KSA due to the dry, windy conditions, resulting in reduced land productivity and increased unwanted sedimentation (Ejaz et al., 2023).
+This desertification is leading to greater levels of erosion in KSA due to the dry, windy conditions, resulting in reduced land productivity and increased unwanted sedimentation.